MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/model-overview.md

 |Custom extraction model|[Custom composed](train/composed-models.md)            | ✔️| ✔️| ✔️| ✔️|
 |All models|[Add-on capabilities](concept-add-on-capabilities.md)    | ✔️| ✔️| n/a| n/a|

 \* - Contains submodels.
-See the model specific information for supported variations and subtypes.
+See the model specific information for supported variations and subtypes. </br>
+\**- All the capabilites of General Document model are available in layout model.
+General model is no longer supported.

 ### Latency